vitojeng/ohara-quickstart/docs/src/quickstart_vm.rst

      Ohara and service installed

-After the installation complete, some services connection information should be displayed.
+After the installation is complete, some services connection information should be displayed.
 For example:

   .. code-block:: text